AnnKruQA/PORTFOLIO/README.md

 ## About me

-I am a Junior Software Tester and aspiring Tech Writer.
+I am a Junior Software Tester and Junior Tech Writer.

 I have worked on international projects and in interdisciplinary teams.